 - Palliative care

-Each week, you can expect to spend about 24 hours in nursing units and 12 hours participating in academy-specific activities.
-Learn more about nursing residency at Cone Health.
+Each week, you can expect to spend about 24 hours in nursing units and 12 hours participating in residency-specific activities.

 After the Residency